MystenLabs/sui/doc/src/contribute/index.md

 ## Further reading

-* Learn [about Mysten Labs](https://mystenlabs.com/) the company on our public site.
 * Read the [Sui Smart Contract Platform](../../paper/sui.pdf) white paper.
 * Implementing [logging](../contribute/observability.md) in Sui to observe the behavior of your development.
 * Find related [research papers](../contribute/research-papers.md).